 Anchor text: Anchor text is the word for which your web page is linked to.
 Check for what all anchor texts your web page links are placed and ensure that all the anchor texts are the focus keywords which you want to rank for.

-If there are any links like “Click here” or “visit here”, you need to change those text with relevant keywords.
+If there are any links like “Click here” or “visit here,” you need to change those text with relevant keywords.

 Social media: Social media gives a tremendous opportunity for hospitals to share their patient stories and connect with customers.
 It is also a part of off page SEO strategy.
-Sharing your web pages on different social media platforms and groups can help in SEO.
+Sharing your web pages on different social media platforms and groups can help with SEO.

 Referring spam domains: Check if there are any spammy domains linking to your website.
 This will harm your website performance if there are more links pointing out to your website from spam sites.